Sphinkie/StarGen-II/README.md

 # StarGen II

 **StarGen** creates datasheets for realistic solar systems.
-It is C++ solar system generator, based on a random seed, or on real astronomical data from the Celestia database.
+It is a C++ Solar-System Generator, based on a random seed, or on real astronomical data from the Celestia database.

 Starting with a small amount of information about a star (mass, luminosity and age), Stargen extrapolates the solar system from its initial dust sphere to its accretion into planets, asteroids and atoms.
 Then it calculates the composition of the planets ground, oceans, atmosphere and climate.